formulae-org/package-chemistry-js/README.md

     * Programmaticaly, from it atomic number
     * Programmaticaly, from its symbol

-* Obtaining information from a given element
+* Obtaining information for a given element
     * Atomic number
     * Atomic mass
     * Symbol